kristianmandrup/circle-menu/README.md

 document.documentElement.style.setProperty('--primary-color', 'green');
 ```

+It might well make sense to develop the solution with a combination of these technologies.
+We can extend `src/menu.css` with CSS styles based on CSS variables, then add use bindings to computed properties for the more complex ones that require `for` loops, conditional logic etc.

 ## RXCSS

 The library [RxCSS](https://github.com/davidkpiano/RxCSS) makes it possible to combine [RxJS]() with [CSS variables]() to create reactive CSS variables and thus reactive CSS and illustrated in [this talk](https://www.youtube.com/watch?v=lTCukb6Zn3g)